What are motors? Which motors can be used for robotic applications? Which motor for which robot?

-Nao, Pepper, Roomba or Asimo: they all have some brushed DC motors inside (and of some other types too).
+Nao, Pepper, Roomba, or Asimo: they all have some brushed DC motors inside (and some other types too).

 Brushless DC motors

-As the name makes it explicit, this subcategory of DC motors doesn’t have brushes and collectors to make the electrical connection between power supply and rotor.
+As the name makes it explicit, this subcategory of DC motors doesn't have brushes and collectors to make the electrical connection between the power supply and rotor.

-The brushless DC motor (BLDC) works on the same principle than the brushed DC motor, electromagnetism.
-However, the rotor, which can’t be powered, is made of permanent magnets.
+The brushless DC motor (BLDC) works on the same principle as the brushed DC motor, electromagnetism.
+However, the rotor, which can't be powered, is a permanent magnet.

 The coils of the stator are either disposed around — outside — the rotor (in-runner motors), or in the center — inside — of the rotor (out-runner motors, with the housing being part of the rotor).
 These coils are arranged by pairs located on each side to give them a north pole and a south pole when they are powered.

 - Power the coils one after the other (you will need a special control board for that).

 - A rotating magnetic field is created, making the rotor's magnet turns to "catch" the changing poles:

-That type of motors can be controlled in several ways.
-In some cases, if needed, the position of the rotor can be extracted, with different solutions.
+That type of motor can be controlled in several ways.
+In some cases, if needed, the position of the rotor can be extracted with different solutions.
 You will find more details in a future post.

-Regarding pros and cons, the first pro is clear: no brushes means no contact, no friction, so no wear; that implies best reliability and best efficiency (friction means loss of energy as heat).
+The first pro is clear regarding pros and cons: no brushes mean no contact, no friction, so no wear; that implies the best reliability and best efficiency (friction means loss of energy as heat).

-The in-runners BLDC will provide more speed than torque, because of their rotor’s inertia.
+The in-runners BLDC will provide more speed than torque because of their rotor's inertia.
 On the contrary, out-runners BLDC will have more torque and less speed.
-Depending on the desired function this may be a pro or a cons.
+Depending on the desired function, this may be a pro or cons.

 A significant con is the price, more expensive than their cousins brushed motors.
 It's explained by many factors (winding construction, magnets, some electronic parts, etc.).